 A will is a final written declaration of the “testator,” who names a person, called the “executor,” to manage the distribution of the testator’s estate for the benefit of the named “beneficiaries” at the time of death and according to the testators expressed instructions and intent.
 The primary goal of having a legally accurate and enforceable will is to avoid the unpredictability and expense of having to resolve contested issues through Probate court.

 Having your will and trust carefully drafted by an experienced elder law attorney will help you avoid probate.
-To learn more about how to avoid probate, schedule a free initial consultation by calling: 818-538-2095 or simply contact us online.
+To learn more about how to avoid probate in Woodland Hills, California, or anywhere across the San Fernando Valley, schedule a free initial consultation by calling: 818-538-2095 or simply contact us online.

 Generally, conservatorships are established for people who no longer have the mental capacity to make important decisions concerning their own welfare.
 For many elders, the loss of capacity can arise from normal aging or brought on by progressive stages of dementia or Alzheimer’s disease.
 The elder’s incapacity can also be the result of a serious accident or illness.
 For many elders, having the court appoint an independent conservator to manage the elder’s affairs is often perceived as an unwelcome intrusion into the elder’s independence and privacy.